MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 - visual changes are often difficult, slow and expensive,
 - it's harder **than ever** to read and understand styles.

-Somewhere in the turbulence we lost the more nuanced reasons behind the naming conventions.
+Somewhere in the turbulence, we lost the more nuanced reasons behind the naming conventions.

-The aim of this opening was to give context, not blame (it's a little bit of everybody's fault).
+The aim of this was to give context, not blame (it's a little bit of everybody's fault).
 So let's draw a line, and look at how to apply some lessons from CSS architecture to modern JavaScript applications.

 <br>